 3. Shopify help center

 At Shopify, the subdomain help.shopify.com is a dedicated landing page for users needing assistance with the suite of Shopify products.
 While the community can access the help center through Shopify.com, help.shopify.com helps keep everything streamlined for those needing assistance.

 Although not every brand will ultimately need a subdomain, they can be great to use when looking to publish tailored content.

 While the steps to create a subdomain will vary slightly depending on who you use for web hosting, creating a subdomain usually involves making some slight changes within the settings of your domain registrar and hosting provider.
 During the process, you may come across terms such as a record and cpanel.

-If you're using Wordpress, here's an excellent resource for adding a subdomain.
-If you're using Shopify, we cover everything you need to know on how to set up subdomains in our step by step tutorial.
+If you’re using Wordpress, here’s an excellent resource for adding a subdomain.
+If you’re using Shopify, everything you need to know on how to set up subdomains is in this step-by-step tutorial.

-Click Manage for the domain that you want to configure.
+- Click Manage for the domain you want to configure.

+- Enter the prefix you want to add: For international subdomains, enter the two-letter country code for your target market.
+For example, “eu” for Europe, or “ca” for Canada.
 For all other subdomains, enter the text that you want to add as a prefix.
-For example,
+For example, “blog” or “shop.”

 Launch your domain (and subdomains) with Shopify